garazol/yii2-add-body-class/README.md

 ```php
 <body class="<?= Html::encode($this->context->renderBodyClasses()); ?>">
 ```
-In any controller (which is extended from the base controller or ) you can add extra classes to body easily, just use:
+In any controller (which is extended from the base controller and inherits the behavior) you can add extra classes to body easily, just use:
 ```php
 public function actionExample()
 {